Mary Garden: Personal life

 As portrayed in both her autobiography and Michael Turnbull's biography, Garden was an archetypal diva who knew exactly how to get her own way.
 She had a number of feuds with various colleagues from which she invariably emerged victorious, eventually ending up in control of the Chicago Opera.
-A relentless self-publicist, a woman however of genuine beauty, her flamboyant personal life was often the subject of more attention than her public performances, and her affairs with men, real or imagined, were liable to emerge as scandalous rumours in the newspapers.
+A relentless self-publicist, yet a woman of genuine beauty, her flamboyant personal life was often the subject of more attention than her public performances, and her affairs with men, real or imagined, were liable to emerge as scandalous rumours in the newspapers.

 Her autobiography, Mary Garden's Story (1951), is marred by inaccuracies.
 Always prone to embellish and exaggerate, Garden was already succumbing to dementia when the manuscript was being prepared.

 It was in recognition of her personal history that Scottish Opera chose to present in their inaugural 1962 season Pelléas et Mélisande.
 That year marked the centenary of Debussy's birth and the diamond jubilee of the opera.
 By the time of the first performance Mary Garden was unable to accept her invitation to attend, being in hospital after a fall, and with her health in decline.

 Mary Garden died in Inverurie, close to Aberdeen, where she spent the last 30 years of her life.
 An award for opera singing at the Aberdeen International Youth Festival is made in her name.
-There is a small memorial garden dedicated to her in the west-end of Aberdeen, with a small inscribed stone and a bench.
+There is a small memorial garden dedicated to her in the west-end of Aberdeen, with a small inscribed stone.